-For people with very low health costs, HSA eligible healthcare plans are almost a no-brainer, especially in situations where their employer contributes to their account to help offset the deductible (like mine does).
+For people with very low healthcare costs, putting the maximum into Health Savings Account (HSA) eligible healthcare plans is almost a no-brainer, especially in situations where their employer contributes to their account to help offset the deductible (like mine does).

 If you don’t spend that money, it’s yours to keep and rolls over year after year for when you do eventually need it, perhaps in retirement to help pay Medicare Part B or long-term care insurance premiums.

-But HSAs can still be a great deal even if you have higher health costs.
-I reached the out-of-pocket maximum in my healthcare plan a few years ago, and yet I continue to choose the high-deductible plan solely because I want the ability to max out the HSA contribution.
+Even if you have higher healthcare costs, HSAs can still be a great deal.
+I reached the out-of-pocket maximum in my healthcare plan a few years ago, and yet I continue to choose the high-deductible plan solely because I want the ability to max out my HSA contribution.

-It beats the much lower FSA (flexible spending account) limit of $2,700 even if out-of-pocket costs may be higher.
+It beats the much lower FSA (flexible spending account) limit of $2,750 in 2021 even if out-of-pocket costs may be higher.

 HSAs offer Even More Tax Benefits than your 401(k)

 Because HSA rules allow funds to carryover indefinitely with the triple tax-free benefit of funds going in tax-free, growing tax-free and coming out tax-free for qualified medical expenses, I have yet to find a reason that someone wouldn’t choose to max out their HSA before funding their 401(k) or other retirement account beyond their employer’s match.

 Healthcare costs are one of the biggest uncertainties both while working and when it comes to retirement planning.

 A large medical expense for people without adequate emergency savings often leads to 401(k) loans or even worse, early withdrawals, incurring additional tax and early withdrawal penalties to add to the financial woes.